-Questions should be directed to David Baime at email@example.com.
+Questions should be directed to David Baime at opens in a new firstname.lastname@example.org new email.

 Download this opens in a new windowmodel op-ed as a PDF.